-During a pediatric eye exam, the optometrist will check for a number of different issues that commonly occur in children.
-These include nearsightedness, farsightedness, astigmatism that causes blurry images, problems of crossed eyes, or lazy eyes that do not track correctly together.
+During a pediatric eye exam, the optometrist will check for these different issues that commonly occur in children.

 Many parents are surprised to learn that their children’s vision can be tested even before they begin to talk.
 Special techniques and equipment are used to detect vision problems in very young children to ensure they can see normally and to find problems with tracking, eye muscle coordination, and other issues.

 Your child’s pediatric optometrist in Chicago can find vision problems and prescribe corrective lenses, recommend eye muscle exercises or determine if eye surgery is needed to correct an issue to ensure normal vision.